 Simply put, in sustainable forestry we plant trees, allow them to grow, harvest them and replant, all while protecting the ecosystems they are a part of.

 “When you think about it from a business standpoint, of course we want [to replant] to have a sustainable business,” says Rayonier Public Affairs Manager Shawn DeRome.
-“But also from a conservation aspect, we want to make sure that we’re being good stewards of the environment and maintaining a healthy ecosystem.
-Forests as forests forever is our goal as foresters.”
+“But also from a conservation aspect, we want to make sure that we’re being good stewards of the environment and maintaining a healthy ecosystem.”

 What are sustainable forestry management practices?